 Suppose you go with a PaaS option like Elastic Beanstalk or Fargate.
 In that case, your applications will scale across availability zones in a region without a great deal of manual configuration, which will be music to the ears of those less versed in the technical side of AWS.

 Pilotcore is here to help you configure what you need in the AWS cloud, Azure and GCP.

 Similarly, you must consider data residency requirements if applicable to your workloads and keep your data within the required regions.
-All the major cloud companies have data centres in Canada which you can use to meet this requirement.

 The answers to these questions will vary based on the vendor you work with, but it is one of the reasons that some organizations are hesitant to do a complete cloud migration.